alarmfox/enclave-benchmark/README.md

 For more information, refer to [Build Gramine from source](https://gramine.readthedocs.io/en/stable/devel/building.html).

 ### Building [Ubuntu 24.04-only]
-First you will need to install a [Rust toolchain](https://rustup.rs/).
+First, you will need to install a [Rust toolchain](https://rustup.rs/).
 Usually this can be done running the following command and following the instructions:

 ```sh